-Mission Australia has 40% voting rights and 25% economic interest in Mission Providence Pty Ltd. Mission Australia has joint control over Mission Providence, its operations and the future strategic direction it takes.
+Prior to September 2017, Mission Australia had 40% voting rights and 25% economic interest in Mission Providence Pty Ltd. Mission Australia had joint control over Mission Providence, its operations and the future strategic direction it took.

-Such an arrangement falls within the scope of AASB 11 Joint Arrangement as it has the following characteristics:
+Such an arrangement fell within the scope of AASB 11 Joint Arrangement as it has the following characteristics:

-- The parties are bound by a contractual arrangement; - The contractual arrangement gives two or more of those parties joint control of the arrangement.
+The parties are bound by a contractual arrangement;

+The contractual arrangement gives two or more of those parties joint control of the arrangement.